DeGrom dazzles in return, bullpen costs Mets in loss to Nats - WHIZ News

 WASHINGTON (AP) — The nerves lasted longer than usual for Jacob deGrom.
 He was perfectly fine with that after waiting so long to get back on the mound.

-Making his first major league start in more than a year, deGrom looked almost back to his Cy Young Award self, allowing one run on three hits and striking out six in five innings before a bullpen meltdown cost the New York Mets in a 5-1 loss to the Washington Nationals on Tuesday night.
+Making his first major league start in more than a year, deGrom looked almost back to his Cy Young Award self.
+He allowed one run on three hits and struck out six in five innings before a bullpen meltdown cost the New York Mets in a 5-1 loss to the Washington Nationals that halted their season-high seven-game winning streak Tuesday night.

 “To get out there and pitch and be healthy, that’s the reward,” deGrom said between smiles afterward.
 “The goal was to win a baseball game and we weren’t able to do that tonight, but to be out there and be healthy and feel good is definitely a good step.”